MaxIOFS/MaxIOFS/docs/ARCHITECTURE.md

 ---

-**Note**: This is an alpha project.
-Architecture may change based on feedback and requirements.
+**Note**: This is a beta project.
+Architecture is stable but may evolve based on production feedback and requirements.